MoAlyousef/zfltk/README.md

     _ = c.Fl_run();
 }
 ```
-Hopefully I would get some time to work on a more idiomatic Zig wrapper.
+Hopefully I would get some time to work on a more idiomatic Zig wrapper once the Zig package manager is out.

 ![alt_test](assets/image.jpg)